PerSecRy/homepage/index.markdown

 PerSec Ry has been founded on 2024-08-29 (ID 3471999-6) to promote information security expertice in Finland.

-For any questions, contact Chairman of board Joni Hasanen (persec at hasanen.me)
+For any questions, contact Chairman of board Joni Hasanen (hasanen at persec.fi)